The best hotels in Bayahibe

 The one catch: some smaller restaurants in the village scale back hours in May, and a handful of boutique operators close for maintenance in June.
 But the major resorts run at full capacity year-round.
 If beach, diving, and Saona are your agenda, May is genuinely the best month to come.

-Bayahibe's best neighborhoods
+Bayahibe's best hotel regions

 Three distinct zones define where you sleep here: the fishing village of Bayahibe, the resort strip at Playa Dominicus, and the polished estate world of La Romana.
 Start with Playa Dominicus if you want beach and value.
 Go to La Romana only if budget isn't a conversation you're having.